Solomon Islands

 • ADB

 ODF disbursements in Solomon Islands were largely consistent with regional trends in terms of sector distribution.
-The government and civil society sector featured prominently, accounting for close to half (47%) of incoming financing.
+The government and civil society sector featured prominently, accounting for close to half (46%) of incoming financing.
+This is driven in part by flows of ODF to discretionary government and parliamentarian funds, such as the country’s Constituency Development Funds.
 Human development spending has remained higher than infrastructure spending in Solomon Islands since 2008, with the exception of a spike in 2019 as a result of spending on the Tina River Hydropower Development Project.
 Solomon Islands was one of a small number of Pacific states that did not see a significant spike in human development spending during the pandemic.

 • Solomon Islands